 There are several settings that take affect when the keyboard is selected through OnScreen Setup.
-The appropriate character set is automatically selected, the status of whether or not the software should handle the AltGr keystroke is set, and the setting for whether or not the Lowercase display is allowed on the keyboard panel is set for some layouts.
-Because of display issues, these settings
+The appropriate character set is automatically selected, the status of whether or not the software

 In some cases, the logic behind the upper/lowercase display causes minor display issues with certain layouts - these issues are documented under the layout.